alistairboyce11/MTWSPy/README.md

 ## Description
 ***

-This package includes codes to download and process seismic data, create corresponding synthetics and measure travel times using MTWSPy and cross correlation.
+This package includes codes to download and process seismic data, create corresponding synthetics and measure travel times using MTWSPy and to post-process the data.

 * We use [iris-fetch-scripts](https://github.com/EarthScope/fetch-scripts?tab=readme-ov-file) for download of seismic data.
 * We use [SPECFEM3D_GLOBE](https://specfem.org/) v8.0.0 available [here](https://github.com/SPECFEM/specfem3d_globe/releases/tag/v8.0.0) for calculation of global synthetic seismograms.